Spotify vs. TIDAL – comparing the features, catalogue and price of the two music streaming services

-We compare the features, cost and catalogue of the two streaming services to help you decide where to spend your subscription money.
+We compare the features, cost and catalogue of TIDAL music vs Spotify to help you decide where to spend your subscription money.

 In the US, for individuals, Spotify comes in two flavours: Spotify Free and Spotify Premium.
 Spotify Free is the audio company’s ad-supported music streaming model, while for a monthly subscription Spotify Premium gives listeners all the features they need.

 For this comparison we’ll be looking at TIDAL Premium and Spotify Premium as these most closely represent the features users are after from a typical music streaming service today.